How to control your home stereo with Alexa or Google Home

 The beauty of these voice-assistant devices is that they are always learning new skills.
 As more products incorporate voice control, we’ll keep trying them out.
 And we’ll keep you updated.

-You can call us at 1-888-955-6000, or contact us by email or chat.
-Our Advisors stay up to date with this stuff — some of them even use Google Home or Amazon Echo in their own homes.
+Contact us today.
+Our Advisors stay up to date with this stuff — and of course, many use Google Home or Amazon Echo in their own homes.